 How To Stay Safe Online

-The Internet can be a dangerous place.
+The Internet is a dangerous place.

 Criminal gangs steal and sell credit card numbers and